dsccommunity/dsccommunity.org/content/blog/convert-tests-to-pester5-for-dsc-community-repository.md

                 }
             }

-            Context 'When enabling the protocol and leaving the rest of the properties to their default value' {
+            Context 'When enabling the protocol and leaving the rest of the properties set to their default value' {
                 BeforeAll {
                     InModuleScope -ScriptBlock {
                         $script:mockInstanceName = 'DSCTEST'